Preventive & General Health

 Bowel Cancer Screening: Importance and Procedures

-Everyone aged between 60 and 74 is invited automatically for bowel cancer screening.
-The local health authority will use your age and contact details in the GP records to send you a home test kit, which you send back to check for abnormalities.
-You’re then sent this kit every 2 years if you live in England.
-Bowel cancer is the third most common cancer in the UK.
-Early detection gives a good chance for treatment to work, and to help prevent the cancer spreading not only through the bowel but also to other parts of the body, which carries a risk of death.
-The chance of bowel increases as we get older, and the government is rolling out plans to start screening from 50 years old.
+Bowel cancer is the third most common cancer in the US.
+Early detection gives a good chance for treatment to work, and to help prevent the cancer from spreading, not only through the bowel but also to other parts of the body, which carries a risk of death.
+The chance of bowel cancer increases as we get older, so guidelines recommend to start screening from 45-50 years old.

 Article